-“He was walking down the sideline after the game was over and everybody started yelling ‘throw us your hat, throw us your hat!'” says Moates, an Auburn freshman in 1969 who was at Legion Field that day, sitting with her date above one of the field’s tunnel exits.
-“He just hauled off and threw it and I caught it.”
+“He was walking down the sideline after the game was over and everybody started yelling ‘throw us your hat, throw us your hat!'” says Moates, an Auburn freshman at the time.
+She and her date were at the game, sitting above one of Legion Field’s tunnel exits.
+“He just hauled off and threw it, and I caught it.”

 “I got the hat two years ago in Ireland and it was pretty well battered up,” Shug told sportswriters after the game.
 “I guess I’ll never know what happened to my old hat.”

-For Auburn fans living in today’s Bama Twins world, the photo that soon appeared in newspapers across the country (“It was as viral as viral could go back in ’69”) of legendary Auburn coach Shug Jordan and an Auburn coed posing beside a grinning stuffed tiger wearing a houndstooth hat is worthy of double takes, triple takes, quadruple takes, takes infinity.
-But in 1969, it wasn’t a photo of a houndstooth hat, it was just a photo of a hat, Shug’s hat, and every Christmas card Moates received from an Auburn fan friend that year came with a clipping of it… probably accompanied with a “congrats,” because the caption concluded with “Jordan say she’ll get the hat back after the Houston game.”
+For Auburn fans living in today’s world of Bama Twins and that dude with the giant Bear Bryant back tattoo, the photo that soon appeared in newspapers across the country — “It was as viral as viral could go back in ’69,” Moates says — of legendary Auburn coach Shug Jordan and an Auburn coed posing beside a grinning stuffed tiger wearing a houndstooth hat is worthy of double takes, triple takes, quadruple takes, takes infinity.
+But in 1969, it wasn’t a photo of a houndstooth hat , it was just a photo of a hat, Shug Jordan’s houndstooth hat, and every Christmas card Moates received from an Auburn fan friend that year came with a clipping of it… probably accompanied with a “congrats,” because the caption concluded with “Jordan says she’ll get the hat back after the Houston game.”
 And she did.
 War Eagle.

 “It always made me mad, all that (Bama) houndstooth crap,” Moates says.
 “Bear’s hat wasn’t famous then.
 I think Shug wore one first.
 And I have it.”